≡ Menu

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.

-Twitter’s profitability also has significantly tumbled, with its operating margin plummeting to -19.8% in 2022 compared to -9.7% in the previous year.
+Twitter’s profitability has also significantly tumbled, with its operating margin plummeting to -19.8% in 2022 compared to -9.7% in the previous year.

 Back To Table Of Contents